zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/setups/setups.md

 - Create an Autonomous Database
 - Create a Notification Topic
 - Create a DevOps Project and Repository
-- Set up SSH for the OCI DevOps Code Repository
+- Cloning the OCI DevOps Code Repository

 ### Prerequisites